 a) Verifies the RSNE.
 If it is part of a fast BSS transition Initial Mobility Domain Association, see 13.4.2 (FT initial mobility domain association in an RSN).
 Otherwise, if it is not identical to that the STA received in the Beacon or Probe Response frame, the STA shall disassociate or deauthenticate.
 If a second RSNE is provided in the message, the Supplicant uses the pairwise cipher suite specified in the second RSNE or deauthenticates.

-a) Verifies the Message 3 MIC.
-If the calculated MIC does not match the MIC that the Authenticator included in the EAPOL-Key frame, the Supplicant silently discards Message 3.
+a) Verifies the Message 3 MIC or AEAD decryption operation result.
+If the calculated MIC does not match the MIC that the Authenticator included in the EAPOL-Key frame or AEAD decryption operation returns failure, the Supplicant silently discards Message 3.

 12.7.6.5 4-way handshake message 4